maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

     "animation": 50,
 }
 ````
-Currently, these cannot be toggled, but shortly one will be able to pass any Sortable option to the lists by having a JSON that is structured as follows in the Parson's block:
+Most Sortable options can be toggled by passing a JSON that is structured as follows in the Parson's block:
 ````
 [[ parsons input="ans1" height="360px" width="100%"]]
 {